Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

     b.
 Select **.NET Framework 3.5** and install it.

-## Install the Symantec Registration Authorization Certificate
+## Install the DigiCert Registration Authorization Certificate

-Use the following steps to get the Registration Authorization (RA) certificate from the Symantec CA. You must have an active subscription at the Symantec CA to get the RA Certificate.
+Use the following steps to get the Registration Authorization (RA) certificate from the DigiCert CA. You must have an active subscription at the DigiCert CA to get the RA Certificate.

 1. Save the following code snippet as in a file named **certreq.ini** and update as required (For example: *Subject name in CN format*).